alexandrubese/articles-backend/README.md

 For local development:
 1. start the local-dynamodb: npm run local-dynamodb
 2. start the local serverless instance: npm start (or your debug configuration with "npm start" for debugging)

+Things to do:
+1. Cleanup after tag delete (delete all relations, update all article tags)
+2. Edit Article (and update of tags property on article + relationships after )
+3. Delete comment endpoint
+4. Edit tag
+5. Delete Article (maintain all relationships, just change an "active" flag to false)